comaps/website/content/support/which-ios-and-android-versions-are-supported/index.md

 You need at least iOS 12 or Android 5 to run the app.
 Devices with later versions can run CoMaps.
 In Android, CoMaps can work on devices with Google Services installed and without Google support.
-To use OM with Android Auto, please check the requirements [here](@/support/how-to-use-android-auto/index.md).
+To use CoMaps with Android Auto, please check the requirements [here](@/support/how-to-use-android-auto/index.md).